Ukraine is in need of journalists but the army is not that willing to let them in

 Ukraine’s war wounds rarely echo through the news and a likely answer to this is the slightly confusing routes for entry into the zones of conflict.
 Once you have applied for and obtained an ATO press card there are further instructions you are required to follow and they are not listed to applicants upon receipt of it.

 To ascertain with accuracy the nature of the Donbass war, like all conflicts it is necessary to gain access by embedding with a battalion/regiment to follow their activities.
-This type of access can be crucial in probing for material, when it is hard to gain entry (like it is in Ukraine right now) it is no wonder journalists are put off.
+This type of access can be crucial in probing for material.
+When access becomes difficult (like it is in Ukraine right now) journalists will be put off.

 The last time I was in Ukraine, a volunteer I travelled with (more than 6 hours from the city of Kharkiv) was barred from entering the company he was delivering supplies to on a regular basis, simply because he was travelling with me.

 Ukraine is a wonderful country I have come to grow fond of and I see it as a second home.
-But it is saddening to see and hear of the growing restrictions being put in place for not just journalists, but volunteer grassroots programmes organised by Ukrainian citizens to help the army equip and stock for better supplies.
+But it is saddening to know of the growing restrictions being placed upon not just journalists, but volunteer grassroots programmes organised by Ukrainian citizens to help the army equip and stock for better supplies.